HPCarey/pt-booking/TESTING.md

 <summary>👇</summary>

 The User Stories and features were continuously tested during development and this testing was documented here and with screenshots of the features from the deployed site.

-There are several screenshots of the features in the [README.md](README.md) file.

 ### Epic 1: User Authorisation